|Our first Disney Cruise and cruising with toddlers / prek kids on Disney Dream.|

 Animator's Palate was by far the boys favorite dinner thanks to interactive video walls featuring the turtle Crush from Finding Nemo, who would play games and talk to the dinner guests around him.
 Very similar to Turtle Talk at Epcot.
 Even when Crush wasn't making an appearance, different characters would float by making appearances and entertaining our little ones.
 They would get excited each time they'd spot another familiar character.
 There was also this part where a school of fish kept making different shapes and objects and encouraged the children to call out what they were forming e.g. a boat, a pirate flag, etc. Ben eagerly yelled out Boat to the screen, it was great seeing him so engaged while their food was being prepared.

 TIP: If you're with younger children request the 5:45 p.m. dining time as the other 8:15 option is too late and you'll have to rush to catch the live shows after too.
-You can also make a reservation at Remy or Palo online before you set sail.
+You can also make a reservation for adult dining at Remy or Palo online before you set sail.

 Entertainment on the Disney Dream Cruise Ship